pulumi/upgrade-provider/README.md

 - Automate the boring stuff.
 If a task is simple enough for a computer to do, then we should let the computer do it.
 - Treat all upgrades the same.
-Upgrading a provider shouldn't have different steps depending on if we maintain an upstream fork or a patch.
+Upgrading a provider shouldn't have different steps depending on if we maintain an upstream patch or not.
 - Intuitive to understand. `upgrade-provider` should inform the user what it's doing.
 If something breaks, the user should be able to diagnose and complete the process on their own.